flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 - ✨ Coming Soon 🧠 🔑

 ## [4.1.4] - 2024-06-9
+### Activity
 - ✨ Brainstorming for our Project requirements
-- ✨
+- ✨ Agile Scrum througout MS Teams

 ## [4.1.4] - 2024-06-10
 ### Activity
-- ✨ Coming Soon
+- ✨ Jay managed to create a Kanban Board for our 2 weeks sprint task

 ## [4.1.4] - 2024-06-11
 ### Activity
-- ✨ Coming Soon
+- ✨ Jay succesfully created the project repository in the GITHUB and distributed the assign tasks to all members

 ## [4.1.4] - 2024-06-12
 ### Activity